TharushaKula/RAG-agent/README.md

-# RAG Agent: Deep Technical Implementation Guide
+# RAG Agent: Technical Implementation Guide

 This document serves as a comprehensive technical manual for the RAG Agent.
 It explains not just *what* we built, but *how* and *why* each component was implemented, down to the code level.